wp-plugins/customericare-livechat/readme.txt

    * Automatically send chat invitations to your most engaged visitors
    * See what customers are typing before they hit send
    * Never loose information thanks to our unlimited chat archives
+   * Export chats and users data to CSV files
+   * Track conversions and see how much live chat helps you sell

 - How does it work?

 After you install the plugin, click on the CustomerICare icon in your Wordpress Plugin list.
 It will show „Live Chat”.
 By clicking on it you will sign into the chat and see people online!

+Visit our [WordPress live chat plugin page] (https://customericare.com/live-chat-plugin-for-wordpress/) to learn more!

 - Do I need to pay to use this plugin?